preservim/vim-textobj-sentence/README.markdown

 (parentheses), [brackets], the \_\_markup\_\_ from \*\*lightweight\*\* markup languages, and hard<br>line<br>breaks.

-While Vim’s native sentence text object is quite capable, it’s behavior remains hard-coded and cannot be extended.
+While Vim’s native sentence text object is quite capable, its behavior remains hard-coded and cannot be extended.
 Thus arises the need for a specialized text object offered by this plugin.